data-engineering-community/data-engineering-wiki/FAQ/What skills do I need to become a Data Engineer.md

 # Junior Data Engineer

-There are very few of these roles currently but similar roles with different titles may exist.
-For example, if you're a BI developer, SQL developer, or backend engineer then you probably have overlapping experience.
+Despite the junior title, **data engineering is typically not an entry-level job** and therefore few of these positions exist.
+If you are starting from scratch, the best advice is to find an adjacent role and transition into data engineering.
+If you are already in an adjacent role such as: BI developer, SQL developer, or backend engineer then you probably have overlapping experience.
 See [[How can I transition into Data Engineering|How can I transition into Data Engineering?]]

 **Minimum skills required:**